 These bodies get their authority from the federal and state constitutions, respectively.
 These legislatures, in turn, have the power to create government agencies, like the Ohio Department of Health or the Housing Authority.

-When it establishes agency is established, the legislature also writes a statute laying out what that agency has the power to do.
+When an agency is established, the legislature also writes a statute laying out what that agency has the power to do.

 Rules, Mandates and Orders